↑

 So far I’ve shared a Cherry Fluff, Pina Colada Fluff, and Pistachio Fluff.
 Today, I’m putting a holiday twist on fluff and sharing my delicious recipe for Cranberry Fluff!
 This dessert salad NEEDS to be on your holiday table this year.

 There is so much to love about this salad that I hardly know where to begin.
-Like all my fluff salads, I start with Dole pineapples.
-Most of my recipes call for a 20 ounce can of crushed pineapple but I wanted to mix it up a bit for this recipe.
+Like all my fluff salads, this Cranberry Fluff recipe is simple, quick to make and so, so delicious!

 cranberry-fluff-blender